Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/examples/README.md

 ## Running a Javascript sample

-In your samples folder use `node` to run the sample.
+Copy the sample to your samples folder and use `node` to run it.
 ```bash
 node sample.js
 ```